 Zoom out of the graph to show fewer details and view the graph as a whole.
 You cannot zoom out further than the clipping region (see Clipping below).

-A Specials menu with tools to operate on control points or to set properties.
+A Specials menu with operators to edit control points or to set properties.

 - Reset View